learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

     df["binned_markdown_" + str(i)] = pd.cut(df["MarkDown" + str(i)], 5, labels=bins)
 ```

 Great!
-Now, let's check the `.dtypes` attribute of our DataFrame to see that these new categorical columns have been created.
+Now, check the `.dtypes` attribute of the DataFrame to see that these new categorical columns have been created.

 ```python